 Are you that rare unicorn of an arts student who’s drowning in extra funds and don’t know where to spend them?
 Well lucky for you all of these Non Profits are accepting donations so feel free to send some coins their way Brown Girls Do Ballet, Opera NexGen, Center for Cultural Power, Queer Art, Urban Playground, The Black School, Theatre of the Oppressed NYC, Center for Artistic Activism, Native Arts and Cultures Foundation

-Institute on the Arts and Civic Dialogue– SOO COOL, I legit cold emailed this founder to see if she needed an intern.
-Check them out
+Institute on the Arts and Civic Dialogue– SOO COOL, I legitimately cold emailed this founder to see if she needed an intern.
+Check them out!

 The power of performing arts– by Johanna Kepler (Not technically a non-profit but a UM grad and an up and coming arts leader to keep your eye on!)